 If you’re not going to be in the top 10%, then you need to decide whether grades matter to you, or whether there are better ways to spend your time.
 There’s a certain amount of truth to that old adage about the difference between the “A,” “B,” and “C” students.
 There are lots of students who could spend more time in the library and move their grades from “C’s” to “B’s,” but is the payoff worth it?
 Are there better learning opportunities available besides what you’ll learn in the law books?

 For example, I know I could have improved my GPA by spending more time in the library.
+Lots of people that I knew decided to do this.
+They would try anything if it meant that their grades would improve.
+I think that they probably even decided to buy office furniture online that they could place in their home office to help them to study outside of the library’s hours.
+As I said, they would do anything to help them get ahead of the rest of us, and I probably should’ve decided to do the same.
 But I didn’t want to work for a big firm — I wanted to be in the courtroom.
 So, instead of investing extra hours at the library, I invested extra hours at the Purple Porpoise bar across from the football stadium, striking up conversations with anyone and everyone I could meet.
 That didn’t help me during final exams, but today, there isn’t a juror in the courthouse that I can’t talk to.
 That’s been far more valuable for me than a “B+” would have been.

 Take advantage of student discounts and go to conferences.
 All of the major legal associations host annual conventions and specialized CLE conferences.
 Some of these programs are amazing.
 You’ll learn from the best practitioners in the field, discover what the practice of law is really like, and schmooze with experienced lawyers and judges who are more than happy to talk with you and offer their guidance and support.
 Here’s the best part — most of these groups offer discounts for law students!
 Take advantage of the opportunity and attend at least one major conference a year.
 It may lead to a job opportunity, a mentor, or, maybe you’ll realize, “I do not want to go into that field of law!”
 No matter what happens, it will be money well spent.